 January 20, 21, and 22, 2025

-The Invitation is a 3 day prayer and fasting gathering.
-You are invited to experience the 500th anniversary of the Anabaptist movement through six primary areas of focus: remembrance, reverence, reflection, repentance, re-baptism, and re-mission.
-This 500-year mark of the believer’s baptism is a strategic time in church history to look beyond the past.
-Come join us as we consider “The More” that God desires to release in and through the Anabaptist family…….Amish, Mennonites, Brethren in Christ, Hutterites, Independents, etc!
+The Invitation was a 3 day prayer and fasting gathering.
+Attendees were invited to experience the 500th anniversary of the Anabaptist movement through six primary areas of focus: remembrance, reverence, reflection, repentance, re-baptism, and re-mission.
+This 500-year mark of the believer’s baptism was a strategic time in church history to look beyond the past.
+Many joined us as we considered “The More” that God desires to release in and through the Anabaptist family…….Amish, Mennonites, Brethren in Christ, Hutterites, Independents, etc!

 The (6) areas of focus are below.